kaustavdm/freshsales-airtable/README.md

 3. Create an Airtable base with the [schema][_schema] mentioned below
 4. Get [Airtable API credentials][_airtableapi] for your base.
 To do this, login to Airtable, go to the [Airtable API][_airtableapi] page, and click the base you have created.
 You will need these three details:
-  a. `Airtable API Key`: Get your Airtable API key from the [Account Settings][_airtableaccount] page.
+    - `Airtable API Key`: Get your Airtable API key from the [Account Settings][_airtableaccount] page.
-  b. `Airtable Base ID`: The ID for your Airtable base.
+    - `Airtable Base ID`: The ID for your Airtable base.
 You will see this on the API docs page for your base
-  c. `Airtable Table name`: The name of the table you have created in the Airtable base
+    - `Airtable Table name`: The name of the table you have created in the Airtable base

 ### Airtable schema